tejomaygadgil/cgpos/README.md

-`cgpos`: Part-of-Speech (POS) Tagging Classical Greek
+`cgpos`: Classical Greek Part-of-Speech Tagging
 ==============================
-My process of building a functional Part-of-Speech Tagger for a rather complex language: Classical Greek.
+I built an NLP model that does Part-of-Speech Tagging for Classical Greek.

+Greek is a hard, low-resource language.

+Developing a great POS Tagger will require a lot of attention to detail, smart feature engineering, and a thoughtful approach to model selection.

+Let me motivate the task by providing a background on some of the difficulties.

-## Part-of-speech tagging in English is pretty easy
+##  English Part-of-Speech Tagging is kind of easy

-English has features that make it relatively easy to determine part-of-speech.
+English makes it easy to figure out part-of-speech.

-Sentences follow Subject-Verb-Object:
+First off, most sentences follow a strict Subject-Verb-Object order:

 ![img/SVO.png](img/SVO.png)

-Word endings are pretty simple:
+Also, word endings are pretty simple:

 ![img/conj.png](img/conj.png)

+Of course real English gets more complex than this.
+But what about Greek?

 ## Greek is a hard language

-But what if that wasn't true?
+Greek is the opposite of English in many ways.

-What if words could appear practically in any order, and part-of-speech was determined by an absurdly complex system of word endings?
+For one, the words can appear in any order (and they do).

+Secondly, part-of-speech is determined by an absurdly complex system of word endings:
-With its nouns and adjectives (3 separate declensions of number, person, case), verbs (2 types conjugated by person, number, aspect, mood, voice), participles (verbs declined like nouns), and particles (don't ask)...

-Enter Classical Greek!

 ![img/greek.png](img/greek.png)
-*Conjugation table for one tense of the verb φύω, to appear. φύω has 5 other tenses!*
+*Present tense conjugation the verb φύω, to appear. φύω has 5 other tenses*

+And that's not even mentioning participles (verbs declined like nouns), particles (don't ask), moods (subjunctive, optative), voices (active, passive, and *middle*) that elude scholars to this day...

+Determining Part-of-Speech for CG is a lot.

-## POS Classical Greek = NLP perfection
+## POS Classical Greek is a test of NLP

-The subtle flexibility of the Greek language makes it perfect to study NLP with!
+The difficulty and fluidity of Classical Greek makes it a perfect language to study NLP (-- and vice-versa!)

-To that end, here's how I built and evaluated a Part-of-Speech tagging system for Classical Greek.
+Developing a great POS Tagger will require a lot of attention to detail, smart feature engineering, and a thoughtful approach to model selection.

 # Steps
 ## Previous work shows